10yard/galakong/dkshooter/readme.md

 ## Installing and running

 The Plugin is installed by copying the "dkshooter" folder into your MAME plugins folder.
+Currently only Windows OS is supported.
+RPi support to follow.

 The Plugin is run by adding `-plugin dkshooter` to your MAME arguments e.g.